sakshisingh5847/craig-supply-chain-excel-dashboard/README.md

 - Rebuild in **Power BI** for live filtering and enhanced scalability
 - Expand dataset to **1,000+ records** for scalability and performance testing

----

-## 🔒 Ethical Disclosure
-All data used in this project is synthetic and created for educational purposes only.